reflectoring/reflectoring.github.io/content/blog/2024/2024-05-12-aws-s3-presigned-urls.md

 The LocalStack container will be automatically destroyed post test suite execution, hence we do not need to worry about manual cleanups.

-With this setup, our applications will use the started LocalStack container for all interactions with AWS cloud during the execution of our integration test, providing an **isolated and ephemeral testing environment**.
+With this setup, our application will use the started LocalStack container for all interactions with AWS cloud during the execution of our integration test, providing an **isolated and ephemeral testing environment**.

 ### Testing the Service Layer